This is the multi-page printable view of this section. Click here to print.

 How it works

-The concept is the same for all alert types.
+The concept is the same for all alert types, see the email alerts for details.

 Settings in config file